Connect with others who understand.

 8. Consider Counseling With Your Partner

 Bipolar 1 can have a number of negative effects on a relationship.
-Your partner may have to do extra work, take care of you, and carry more of the burden of your lives together.
-Counseling might help you overcome these impacts of bipolar disorder, especially if you get in the habit of it while you’re dating.
+Your partner may have to do extra work, take care of you, and carry more of the burden of your life together.
+Counseling might help you overcome the impact of bipolar disorder, especially if you get in the habit of seeing a counselor while you’re dating.

 A professional counselor or licensed therapist can help you and the person you’re dating maintain open communication and work through any hurt or confusion that develops because of bipolar 1.
 They may be able to help you and your partner set boundaries around treatment options and a continuing treatment plan or make a plan for what to do during difficult times.

-Note that you, your partner, or both of you may want to attend psychotherapy or a support group on your own, too.
+Note that you or your partner may want to attend psychotherapy or a support group on your own, too.
 This is healthy.
 It can also keep your feelings of wellness and sense of well-being high.
 It may also help your partner develop a plan for self-care.
-Your health care provider can help you find a mental health professional who is right for you.
+Your healthcare provider can help you find a mental health professional who is right for you.

-Note that you, your partner, or both of you may want to attend psychotherapy or a support group.
+Note that you and your partner may want to attend psychotherapy or a support group, either individually or together.

 Talk With Others Who Understand

 Are you concerned about dating after being diagnosed with bipolar 1?
+What do you look for in a partner?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MyDepressionTeam Member